wangdi4/llvm/llvm/docs/Intel/VPO/VPlanVectorizer/Directory.rst

 VPlan Builder
 -------------

 The VPlan Builder API provides methods for creating VPlan instructions.
+The ``VPBuilderHIR`` class also provides support for storing underlying HIR nodes with instructions.

 The VPlan Builder API is implemented in the following files: